 At 25ms after impact gap between AHR platic and top of padding can be seen indicating control deployment signal has been received from rear vehicle sensor.
 It can be observed the normal driving distance between the head and AHR is maintained.

-by 38ms after impact it can be observed full command deployment of AHR has occurred closing distance between head and AHR without contact and so fast as to beat the race against the rear momentum force effects upon the heads rearward movement.
-Total deployment time 13/1000th of a second, as designed to deploy.
-If you notice there is still space between the head and fully deployed AHR.
-I would agree with FCA/Chrysler that as seen in this video, with the pre impact distance between the AHR and head there would be virtually Zero chance of injury by AHR, as clearly seen the crash test dummy head has not yet made contact.
-But people don't apparently drive that far from AHR's if they even know they are there, and in my case I wasn't driving, my unsuspecting head was in close proximity and catapulted instead of caught.
+I would agree with FCA/Chrysler that as seen in this video and the IIFHS video, the pre impact distance between the AHR and head there would be virtually Zero chance of injury by a FCA AHR. as clearly seen from the side profile IIFHSA video the crash test dummy head clearly does not make contact at all until after fully deployed.
+But people don't apparently drive that far from AHR's, and they are not informed how far to sit away, if they even know the AHR's exist at all. in my case I wasn't driving, my unsuspecting head was in close proximity and catapulted instead of caught.

-The AHR in Mercedes Benz seen here is cited in legal filings and internet complaints to be the same AHR Grammer AHR, it as well with visual inspection as stated in owners manual the no distinguishable markings are available appears to be the same a in the 2017 Jeep Patriot that struck me.
+The AHR in Mercedes Benz seen here is cited in legal filings and internet complaints to be the same AHR Grammer AG AHR, it as well with visual inspection as stated in owners manual the no distinguishable markings are available appears to be the same a in the 2017 Jeep Patriot that struck me.
 AG manufactured AHRs present in millions of makes and model vehicles from 2010- August of 2017 when they began washing off oil contaminant with alcohol Grammer/Chrysler joint investigation determined caused a chemical reaction and random deployments in Chrysler vehicles reporting non-command (random deployment).

 Attorney cited Below is for video reference only, I have affiliation or retainer at this time.